 A UNESCO heritage site, San Gimignano is a medieval masterpiece whose architecture and urban features have remained unaltered for centuries.
-What’s more, its location at the centre of Tuscany makes it an excellent starting point for visiting other famous art cities such as Florence, Siena, Lucca or Volterra.
-A farm stay is the best option to discover Renaissance treasures while also enjoying genuine Tuscan food and the rural lifestyle is by staying at an agriturismo – and here are five of the best.
+What’s more, its location at the centre of Tuscany makes it an excellent base for visiting other famous Italian cities such as Florence, Siena, Lucca and Volterra.
+One of the best ways to discover such Renaissance treasures while enjoying the rural lifestyle is by staying at an agriturismo – and here are five of the best.

 Fattoria San Donato